LeweyM/LeweyM.github.io/personal-site/content/posts/2-Getting-into-some-code.md

 ## Running Our State machine

-Inorder to use our state machine, we'll need something that can process a string by running through the states, and that can give information on matches.
+In order to use our state machine, we'll need something that can process a string by running through the states, and that can give information on matches.
 As this is an object that runs through our state machine, we'll call this a **Runner**.

 ```go
 type runner struct {